al3fbet/al3fbet/README.md

 I'm creating and designing as I am learning and going to school.
 I do not consider myself a professional, I believe in the eyes of God we are all students and technically always will be.<br><br>I am a student of **Torah** first and *everything else is secondary*.<br><br> Currently, I've lately been focusing more on learning comp-sci so that I can apply it to my Hebrew, Bible, and Math studies in the future.

-I have decided to pursue Software Engineering and Full Stack Development<br><br>I like designing, and I am passionate to learn and understand how things works on the front end and back end.<br><br>I have some prior knowledge and work doing sysadmin duties working mostly with assorted servers and services on openBSD and Linux.<br>
+I have decided to pursue Software Engineering and Full Stack Development<br><br>I like designing, and I am passionate to learn and understand how things work on the front end and back end.<br><br>I have some prior knowledge and work doing sysadmin duties working mostly with assorted servers and services on openBSD and Linux.<br>